 When more than 40 percent of the students in a school are receiving subsidized lunches, that school is considered by the California Department of Education to be a school with higher concentrations of low-income students.
 About 70 percent of the state's schools are in this category.
-When less than 25 percent of the students in a school are receiving subsidized lunches, that school is considered by the CDE to be a school with lower concentrations of low-income
+When less than 25 percent of the students in a school are receiving subsidized lunches, that school is considered by the CDE to be a school with SOURCE: Data is from the California Department of Education, SARC research file. lower concentrations of low-income